Burmese–Portuguese conflicts: Mughal conquest of Chittagong, 1665–1666

 In 1664, the Arakanese, aided by Portuguese pirates, attacked Dhaka, destroying 160 Mughal ships.
 In response, Shaista Khan launched a campaign to crush the Arakanese.

-By November 1665, the Mughals, with Dutch and Portuguese naval support, captured Sundiva.
+By November 1665, the Mughals, with Dutch and Portuguese naval support, captured Sandwip.
 A Mughal force of 6,500, led by Shaista Khan's son, Buzurg Ummed Khan, advanced toward Chittagong.
 On January 27, 1666, the Mughals seized Chittagong after a three–day siege.